drneavin/Demultiplexing_Doublet_Detecting_Docs/docs/source/scDblFinder.rst

 - ``scDblFinder_doublet_summary.tsv``

-  - A sumamry of the number of singlets and doublets predicted by scDblFinder_.
+  - A sumamry of the number of singlets and doublets predicted by ScDblFinder_.

     +----------------+-----------+
     |Classification  | Droplet N |